pushkart2/gitbook/banking.md

 end
 ```

-Also, Remove the whole event that says `onResourceStart` and replace it with the following code.
+Also in esx_addonaccounts/server/main.lua, Remove the whole event that says `onResourceStart` and replace it with the following code.
 Check The Screenshot on how it should look

 ```lua